MTkhai/NoBugCode/README.md

-# No Code
+# NoBugCode

-No code is the best way to write secure and reliable applications.
+NoBugCode is one of the ways to write secure and no-bug code applications.
 Write nothing; deploy nowhere.

 ## Getting Started